Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 6 Maret 2026 03.49.53 UTC
+- WIB: Jumat, 6 Maret 2026 04.47.22 UTC
-- WITA: Jumat, 6 Maret 2026 04.49.53 UTC
+- WITA: Jumat, 6 Maret 2026 05.47.22 UTC
-- WIT: Jumat, 6 Maret 2026 05.49.53 UTC
+- WIT: Jumat, 6 Maret 2026 06.47.22 UTC

 Kutipan Inspiratif:
-"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."
+"There is only one thing worse than fighting with allies and that is fighting without them."

-Kategori: inspirational
+Kategori: friendship